What is a payment API? Guide for global businesses

 How do payment APIs work?

-1. Customer initiation: A customer enters their payment details, such as a credit card number, on your website or app.
+1. Customer initiation: The customer starts a transaction by entering their payment details, such as a credit card number or digital wallet credentials, on your website or mobile app.

-2. API request: Your business’s system sends a request to the payment API, which is made via a secure connection.
+2. API request: Your system sends a secure API request to the payment provider, initiating the transaction with the provided payment details.

-3. Data encryption: The payment API encrypts the data to protect it from interception and fraud during transmission.
+3. Data encryption: The payment API encrypts sensitive data to ensure it is transmitted securely and protected from interception or fraud.

 How payment APIs benefit your business

-Payment APIs provide a reliable, efficient way to accept payments from global customers while integrating with your existing systems.
-This lets you scale up and increase your business reach while optimizing your payment process.
+Payment APIs offer a reliable and efficient way to accept payments from global customers while integrating with your existing systems.
+They help you scale faster, adapt to various business models – including subscriptions – and optimize your payment workflows.

 Signs your business needs a payment API